divio/divio-cloud-docs/introduction/django-08-refinements.rst

 ------------------------

 Django's secret key is hard-coded in our settings and committed to the repository.
 This is all right locally, but not in production.
-However, since each cloud environment is provided with its own randomised ``SECRET_KEY`` variable, we can use that by changing ``settings.py`` to use:
+However, since each cloud environment is provided with its own randomised :ref:`SECRET_KEY
+<env-var-secret-key>` variable, we can use that by changing ``settings.py`` to use that (also providing a fall-back):

 ..  code-block:: python